 In 1876 Sumner had no water supply, no sewerage, no postal deliveries and three roads covered in manuka scrub.
 Bullock teams brought goods to and from Lyttelton through Sumner to Christchurch.
 That year, Sumner School opened with a roll of 19, in Mr Wiggin’s home “Chelford”.
 The land was purchased on the corner of Hardwicke and Wiggins Street and by April the school had its own building.

 Van Asch College, the School for the Deaf, opened in 1880.

-Rivalry between pupils of Sumner and Redcliffs schools existed even in the early 1900’s, with pitched battles in the lupins between Sumner “codwallopers” and Redcliffs “mud eels”.
+The rivalry between pupils of Sumner and Redcliffs schools existed even in the early 1900s, with pitched battles in the lupins between Sumner “codwallopers” and Redcliffs “mud eels”.

 In the early years of the century swimming at Sumner Beach was a compulsory part of the curriculum from November each year.
 Friday afternoons were set aside for sports – rugby for the boys and basketball for the girls.